 Conditions 13-15, and add Conditions 20-21.
 Text from the December 4, 2001 certification is shown in regular text.
 Deletions are shown in strikeout.
 Additions are shown in underlined text.

-13. The Licensee shall control growth of aquatic vegetation and mosquito production in the Fall River Pond by releasing a continuous minimum fish/aquatic habitat release as described in Condition 6 and by releasing flushing flows through Fall River Pond for two consecutive days (Saturday and Sunday) three times per year.
-Flushing flows are defined as 1,250 cfs or the natural flow to the Pit 1 Forebay, whichever is less.
-The flushing flow will be released in May or June when warranted by vegetation growth in the Fall River Pond.
-The second flushing flow will be released in July, and the third flushing flow will be released at the end of August, prior to the Labor Day weekend.
-The releases will be made from approximately 2 a.m.
-Saturday morning and continue until approximately 3 p.m. the following Sunday afternoon and then be ramped down over a period of time.
-PG&E shall develop a vegetation flushing flow ramping plan in consultation with the Department of Fish and Game and the SWRCB and obtain written approval of the plan by the Chief of the Division of Water Rights.
-The Licensee shall implement the flushing program as soon as practicable after issuance of the new license.
+13. The Licensee shall control growth of aquatic vegetation and mosquito production in the Fall River Pond by releasing a continuous minimum fish/aquatic habitat release as described in Condition 8.

+To provide for whitewater boating recreation, the Licensee shall release through Fall River Pond 1,250 cfs, or the natural inflow to the Pit 1 Forebay, whichever is less, for two weekends (Saturday and Sunday) in October on or before October 31 of each year.
+The whitewater boating flows shall begin at approximately 2:00 a.m. on the first day (Saturday) and ramp up as prescribed in Condition 12.
+The whitewater boating flows shall be maintained until approximately 3:00 p.m. on the following day (Sunday) of each release of whitewater boating flows, and then be ramped down as prescribed in Condition 12.
+Each year by September 15, the Licensee shall consult with American Whitewater to schedule the whitewater boating flow weekends.
+The Licensee shall provide notice of the whitewater boating flow weekends to the SWRCB, American Whitewater, and other interested parties at least seven days prior to the first day of whitewater boating flows.

+The Licensee may request modifications to the whitewater boating flows after consultation with American Whitewater and SWRCB staff.
+Such requests shall be submitted to the Deputy Director of the Division of Water Rights (Deputy Director) for review and consideration for approval.
+The Licensee shall include comments and recommendations made in connection with the proposed whitewater boating flows modifications and a description of how the request incorporates or addresses the comments and recommendations.
+The Deputy Director may require modifications as part of any approval.
+The Licensee shall file with FERC the Deputy Director-approved whitewater boating flow modifications, and any approved amendments thereto.
+The Licensee shall implement the whitewater boating flows upon receipt of Deputy Director and any other required approvals, in accordance with the schedule and requirements specified by this condition.

+14. The SWRCB reserves the authority to modify the conditions of the certification if monitoring results indicate that continued operation of the Pit 1 Project could negatively impact water quality or in response to new information regarding the Shasta crayfish (Pacifastacus fortis).

-The Licensee shall provide as much advanced public notice as possible of a proposed flushing flow release but no less than 48 hours through a boat-a-phone or existing PG&E website.14.
-The Licensee shall monitor the effectiveness of releasing flushing flows to control aquatic vegetation and mosquito production in Fall River Pond.
-The initial monitoring shall be for 5 years after the issuance of the new license.
-The Licensee shall develop a vegetation flushing monitoring program in consultation with the Fall River Mills Community Services District, Fall River Chamber of Commerce, the Pine Grove Mosquito Abatement District, and the Department of Fish and Game, and obtain written approval of the program by the Chief of the Division of Water Rights.
-The Chief of the Division of Water Rights may modify or terminate the flushing flow monitoring program after review of the 5-year monitoring report prepared by the licensee.15.
-For the life of the new license, the Licensee shall provide the Chief of the Division of Water Rights by December 31 of each year, a report containing the flow records from the previous water year.
-The report shall document the required instantaneous flow releases from the Fall River Weir; the releases made to maintain the minimum flows below the Pit 1 Powerhouse; and the vegetation flushing releases.
+15. For the life of the new license, the Licensee shall provide the Chief of the Division of Water Rights by December 31 of each year, a report containing the flow records from the previous water year.
+The report shall document the required instantaneous flow releases from the Fall River Weir and the releases made to maintain the minimum flows below the Pit 1 Powerhouse.
 The report shall include other streamflow data collected by the Licensee from the Pit River as identified in the streamflow measuring plan required in condition 9.
 The report shall be provided to the Department of Fish and Game upon its request.
 The report shall identify any events where the minimum flow requirements were not met, the circumstances for the violation and what measures were taken by the Licensee to correct the problem.